osmandapp/docs/content/osmand/map/configure-map-menu.md

 ---
 title: "Configure Map"
 intro: "OsmAnd gives great possibilities for using the maps.
-Typically maps needs to be configured for your needs, so you could highlight Favorite points, Navigation markers or special Points of Interests on the map.
-You could also make visible specific routes or 3rd party GPX files and you could overlay the map with relief information or satellite imagery.
-All visible map information is configurable via Configure Map menu."
+'Configure map' menu is a central place where you could configure for your needs, i.e. highlight Favorite points, Navigation markers or special Points of Interests on the map; display specific routes or 3rd party GPX files; overlay the map with relief information, satellite imagery or any other available raster map; display public transport information and change the map style."
 versions: '*'
 ---